25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 19. The Pre-Fireworks Smoke Show

 In the 20 minutes before the municipal fireworks start, run your own smoke show.
-It's a crowd-warmer that gets everyone in the mood and gives you the best photos of the night (daylight is actually better for smoke photography).
+It is a crowd-warmer that gets everyone in the mood โ€” and it gives you the best photos of the night, because the lingering daylight is actually better for smoke photography than full dark.

 20. Sparkler + Smoke Finale

 End the night by combining sparklers with red, white, and blue smoke.
 Everyone holds sparklers while smoke rises around them.
-Long-exposure photography here produces magical results.
-See our photoshoot guide for exact camera settings.
+Long-exposure photography here produces magical results โ€” see our 4th of July photoshoot guide for exact camera settings.

 21. The "Stars and Stripes" Countdown